 ‘Using standardised metric statements on artistic outcomes or qualities is just a tick box system.’

-Allied to generating and triangulating self, peer and public responses to those metrics statements, it is an evaluation approach which allows for a complex measurement of sentiment & an exploration of the differences between how an organisation would rate their work compared to their peers and public audiences.
+The evaluation approach of generating and triangulating self, peer and public responses to the metrics statements, allows for a complex measurement of sentiment (i.e. emotion or feeling) and an exploration of how an organisation would rate their work compared to their peers and public audiences.

 A tick box system suggests that agreement/disagreement with a dimension statement can be answered with a yes or a no. In reality, for a series of cultural experience dimensions, one individual can produce many different combinations of answers for one piece of work.